ptruman/diab/README.md

 ## Command Line Interface

-If needs be, the dnsdist CLI can be accessed from the Docker Shell, by running *diab_cli* Typing *?* will show all commands available.
+If needs be, the native dnsdist CLI can be accessed from the Docker Shell, by running *diab_cli* Typing *?* will show all commands available.

+The following additional commands are available within the diab host shell:
+* _diab_rescue_ : Downloads nano & ps utilities if you want to edit things "on the fly" in the image
+* _diab_forceup.sh_ : Forces all resolvers "up"
+* _diab_enable_dnstap_ : Enables DNSTAP logging
+* _diab_disable_dnstap_ : Disables DNSTAP logging

 # Known Issues